 Like Israel, we are chosen because of God’s love for us, even before anything we did.
 We are called to respond in obedience – by loving Him and keeping His commandments.
 It’s an act of loyalty.
 He loves us and we love Him back.
 He shows us loyalty and we mirror loyalty back to Him.

 Along with this, in our relationships with one another, we are called to steadfast loyalty.
 We’re called to show to others the same love that the Lord shows us.

-So, what prompted me to ask God about loyalty?
-Well, I’ve learned a lot about it in this season.
+I’ve found myself learning a lot about loyalty in this season.
 What being loyal looks like for me in this season, through God’s eyes, and how does God require those in my life to be loyal to me?
-How am I required to mirror back God’s loyalty to others – and how are others required, in God’s eyes, to mirror loyalty back to me?
+How am I required to mirror back God’s loyalty to others – and how are others required, in God’s eyes, to mirror loyalty back to me.